nstjean05/Obsidian-Vault/CMPT 231/Appendix I - Hashing.md

 	- Set its position in overflow to null
 	- Reset the pointer of the previous element to skip it.
 5. If the element is not in the table, throw an exception.
+##### Rehashing
+- When the table gets too full, create a larger table (usually 2x the size) and hash all the items into the new table.
+- When to rehash?
+	- Half full (lambda = 0.5)
+	- When an insertion fails.
+	- Some other threshhold.
+## Hashing Versus Balanced Trees
+- Hashing:
+	- Simpler to code.
+	- No effective alt for unordered keys.
+	- faster for simple keys (few operations).
+	- Java has better system support.
+	- Need to make sure that your function produces suitably random values.
+- Balanced Trees:
+	- Stronger performance guarantee.
+	- Can support many more operations for ordered keys.
+	- Easier to implement compareTo() correctly than equals() and hashcode()
+- Java Includes Both:
+	- Red-black trees w/ java.util.TreeMap or java.util.IdentityHashMap
+	- Hashing: java.util.HashMap or java.util.IdentityHashMap